 Pipeline

-When all configuration items are complete, we select the Pipeline tab.
+When all configuration items are complete, select the Pipeline tab.
 This provides an overview of the entire script process and estimated disk space (it will be a lot)

 Run